jiaozzzi/my_first_leetcode/README.md

 # my_first_leetcode
+20181210
-20181210 Start to finish no less than one protect in leetcode from now on.
+Start to finish more than one project in leetcode everyday from now on.